 How to Reduce Noise in Photoshop

 Here at ShootDotEdit, we provide wedding photo editing services for professional wedding photographers.
 We also know it is important for photographers to understand how to perform certain actions on their images.
-The more you understand something, the easier it becomes to make decisions based on your style and preferences.
+The more you understand post processing software like Photoshop, the easier it becomes to make decisions based on your style and preferences.

 As a wedding photographer, chances are you are no stranger to noise in your images.
 Digital noise is a discoloration of a photo which often degrades the quality.
 When you zoom in closely on an image, the noise may cause it to appear pixelated.
 There are several factors which can cause noise in your photos, including low light scenarios, high sensitivity modes, or slow shutter speeds.